Selena Gomez Reveals She Was ‘Attacked’ For Lupus-Related Weight Gain

 In 2017, due to complications related to her lupus diagnosis, Gomez received a life-saving kidney donation from her friend, actor Francia Raisa.

 The kidney donation was a success, and though it was a difficult recovery for Raisa at the time — Raisa’s body having to learn how to function with only one kidney — it greatly helped Gomez in the long run.
-Gomez noted that the donation brought her energy back, cleared up her arthritis, and gave her only a three-to-five percent chance that her lupus would flare up in the future, as per ABC News.
+Gomez noted that the donation brought her energy back, cleared up her arthritis, and gave her only a three-to-five percent chance that her lupus would flare up in the future, per ABC News.

 As The Inquisitr reported, Gomez also opened up about her social media use in the interview.
-Gomez is the second most-followed person on the platform, with 160 million followers; international soccer star Cristiano Ronaldo is the first.
+Gomez is the second most-followed person on the platform, with 160 million followers.

 Despite her large following, Gomez explained that she is all about living in the moment, instead of on her socials.
 The singer revealed that when she goes to an event, she’s more enthused by the fact that she participated in a real-life activity, rather than merely posting about it.
 She purposely sets healthy boundaries for herself instead of comparing herself to others, and she encourages other users to do the same.